primer/brand/.changeset/heavy-birds-visit.md

 '@primer/react-brand': minor
 ---

-Use the timeline component to display a list of related items as a sequence of events.
+Use the timeline component to display a list of connected items as vertical timeline.

 Usage example: